Stock futures taking a breather from record run

 Earnings reports include results from Campbell Soup and retailers Abercrombie & Fitch, Dollar General and Dollar Tree.

-In Asian markets on Thursday, Hong Kong's Hang Seng traded 0.6% lower.
+In Asian markets on Thursday, Hong Kong's Hang Seng closed down 0.9%.

+China’s Shanghai Composite ended the session down 1.1%, that makes it three straight days of declines.

 Japan’s Nikkei finished the day higher by 0.09%.